Written by Kevin Morton, January 25, 2011

 Inception is just a bloody brilliant movie on quite a number of levels.
 Its plot is extraordinarily layered and its explorations so deep that it's as much exercise to the mind as it is pleasure to the eye.
 After watching Memento recently and now this, Christopher Nolan has quickly ascended the ranks on my list of most respected directors.

-Many people have really blasted elements of the plot since the film's release, sometimes well-founded and sometimes not (e.g. for the latter see this totally off-the-mark article from Benjamin Radford of Discovery News--also make sure to go through a few of the comments for more of what I mean by "off the mark").
+Many people have really blasted elements of the plot since the film's release, sometimes well-founded and sometimes not (e.g. for the latter see this totally off-the-mark article from Benjamin Radford of Discovery News--also make sure to go through a few of the comments for more of what I mean by "off the mark") (update: the comments look to have since been removed, after the site the article is published on switched).
 Pushing films in a critical way is certainly a healthy practice, but to a certain extent.
 And I think that line may be drawn when the nitpicky-ness gets to a point where it compromises the intellectual and fantastical beauty that can be taken from the film, and some critiques of Inception seem to be overlooking that a bit.
 When it comes down to it I think the film is a beautiful metaphor for important questions of reality inspired by a fascinating phenomenon and artform that not everyone knows about--lucid dreaming.

 (If you don't yet know much about lucid dreaming you can get an intro here.
 This post is mostly about an experiment involving lucid dreaming, so won't give you the basics.)